dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 As predicted by denominator neglect, low-probability events are much more heavily weighted when decribed in terms of relative frequencies (how many) than when stated in more abstract terms of "chances," "risk," or "probability" (how likely).

-### Endownment Effect pg.
+### Endowment Effect pg.
 292

+Endowment effect is used to describe the relunctance of people to part from assets that belong to their endowment.
+When it is more painful to give up an asset than it is pleasurable to obtain it.

 Suppose you hold a ticket to a sold-out concert by a popular band, which you bought at the regular price of $200.
 You are an avid fan and would have been willing to pay up to $500 for the ticket.
 Now you have have your ticket and you learn on the Internet that richer or more desperate fans are offering $3,000.
 Would you sell?

 If you resemble most of the audience at sold-out events you do not sell.
 Your lowest selling price is above $3,000 and your maximum buying price is $500.
-This is an example of an endownment effect.
+This is an example of an endowment effect.

+### Epistemic Arrogance

+Epistemic Arrogance refers to our hubris concerning limitation of our knowledge.
+Epistēmē is a Greek word that refers to knowledge.
+True, our knowledge does grow, but it is threatened by greater increases in confidence, which make our increase in knowledge at the same time an increase in confusion, ignorance, and conceit.

 ### Gambler's fallacy